Wsheerio/webmConverter/README.md

 Subtitles

 Path of the subtitle file.
 Currently only supports .ass.
 Leave blank if you don't want subtitles.
-Pressing the subtitle browse button extracts the subs from the video and places it in the same directory as the video.

     C:\Users\Name\Videos\chinese cartoon.ass